 Predator management and social attraction (specifically, deployments of decoys and sound systems) measures proposed under this project are similar or identical in nature to the activities that would occur during implementation of the Predator Removal and Seabird Nesting Colony Restoration at Mona Island (preferred) project.
 Human disturbance management proposed under this project is similar in nature to the activities that would occur during implementation of the Common Tern Nesting Colony Restoration in the Great Lakes Region (non-preferred) project.
+Monitoring by fixed-wing aircraft is similar in nature to the activities that would occur during implementation of the Seabird Nesting Colony Protection and Enhancement at Dry Tortugas National Park (preferred) project.
 It is anticipated that the environmental consequences to physical, biological, and socioeconomic resources from the activities proposed in this project would also be very similar.
 To reduce redundancy, the following discussion of environmental consequences is limited to those activities, techniques, and anticipated impacts that are unique to this project.
 Table 4-8 indicates the locations within this RP/EA where the reader can find detailed analyses of this project's impacts on physical, biological, and socioeconomic resources.